It doesn’t matter where you are…you can create!

 At eleven years of age, using leftover paint from a paint-by-number kit.
 I painted on a piece of cardboard.
 The above painting was my second one and I’m glad I kept it.
 This little painting reminds me of how much joy I got from those early days of art.

 The decades between those first paintings and now are filled with a lot of training and practice.
 My work’s purpose has turned from a way to make money to a way to tell a story.
-When I moved into this small travel trailer, there wasn’t room for paintings all over the walls or to store a lot of art supplies and finished pieces.
-It was necessary to think smaller and my work sort of stalled out for a while.
+When I moved into my small travel trailer, there wasn’t room for paintings all over the walls or to store a lot of art supplies and finished pieces.
+It was necessary to think smaller and my work stalled out for a while.

 The answer seemed to be…do smaller art projects and have fewer supplies.
 Could I be satisfied with only using my iPad to do art?
 Could I forego the feel of a brush covering paper with beautiful pigments of watercolor or the feel of colored pencil laying down pigment on a piece of paper?